richburroughs/what-oncall-does-to-us/slides.md

 ---

-# We all have stories
+# We all have on-call stories

 ^ Talk to anyone who has been on-call and they can likely tell you about pain they've felt from it.
 ^ We talk about these things a lot.
 I've heard stories from a lot of my peers as well.